LuMiSxh/typos/README.md

 ### Per-document overrides via front-matter

 Any `.md` or `.typ` file can start with a TOML front-matter block.
-The values override profile fields just for that document:
+These values override profile fields just for that document:

 ```markdown
 +++